-**In 2014-15, the College concludes its Sesquicentennial commemoration with a variety of events including a series that focuses on the Civil Rights Movement.
+In 2015, Gettysburg College concludes its Sesquicentennial commemoration with a variety of events including a series that focuses on the Civil Rights Movement.
 Check back frequently for updates.

-Admission is free and open to the public unless otherwise noted.
+Admission is free and open to the public at all events.
 For additional information on any of these events, contact Katie Barako at 717-337-6012 or firstname.lastname@example.org.

 THE CIVIL RIGHTS MOVEMENT SERIES

 35th Annual Celebration of Dr. Martin Luther King, Jr.

 Trip to Selma, AL to celebrate the 50th Anniversary of the March from Selma to Montgomery

 Since 1981, Gettysburg College students and faculty have traveled to Alabama to experience the fight for civil rights both past and present.